umbraco/UmbracoDocs/Umbraco-Cloud/Frequently-Asked-Questions/index.md

+# Frequently asked questions

-# Testing
+## Testing

-## Are we allowed to perform penetration tests on our Umbraco Cloud site?
+### Are we allowed to perform penetration tests on our Umbraco Cloud site?

 Yes, we're happy for people to do penetration testing on the sites they have built on Cloud.
 We do ask you to please tell us about these tests beforehand so our support staff knows to look out for possible strange things happening on your site.